codingwhite/geeksforgeeks-as-books/README.md

 ### 3. Pandoc

 [Pandoc][3] is just super.
-It's used here to convert html files to markdown files.
-And from html files or markdown files to epub files.
+It's used here to convert html files or markdown files to epub files.
+But it can do so **much** more.
+You should definitely check it out.

 ### 4. Kindlegen

-You'll need [kindlegen][4] to generate `mobi` so you can read on your beloved Kindle or Kindle App.
-Download it and install.
+You'll need [kindlegen][4] to generate `mobi` files so you can read on your beloved Kindle or Kindle App.
+Download it from Amazon site and install.

 You just need to use `kindlegen awesome.epub` and it'll give you a file called `awesome.mobi`.
+Awesome.

 ## How To

 ### 1. Crawling with Scrpay
-Go to the `geeksforgeeks` subdirectory and run `scrapy crawl geeksforgeeks -a category=category -a name=name`
+Go to the `geeksforgeeks` subdirectory and run commands *like* `scrapy crawl geeksforgeeks -a category=category -a name=name`.

-For example `scrapy crawl geeksforgeeks -a category=tag -a name=pattern-searching` will crawl from the page `http://www.geeksforgeeks.org/tag/pattern-searching/`.
+For example, running `scrapy crawl geeksforgeeks -a category=tag -a name=pattern-searching` will crawl from the page `http://www.geeksforgeeks.org/tag/pattern-searching/`. category and name are two arguments our spider takes.
 On geeksforgeeks, things can be organized by `tag` or `category`.
-Scrapy will do the rest for you.
+Specify the category/tag and the name, Scrapy will do the rest for you.

 ### 2. Generate a book

-Now go into the `makethebook` subdirectory where you should be able to find a directory called `pattern-searching`.
+Following the example in 1, now go into the `makethebook` subdirectory and you should be able to find a directory called `pattern-searching`.
 Now run `python generate_book.py pattern-searching`.
-It will first clean the html files, concatenate them into one, then use `pandoc` to create an epub file from the markdown file.
+It will first clean the html files, concatenate the cleaned files into one, then use `pandoc` to create an epub file from the markdown file.
 In the end a mobi file is created using `kindlegen`.

 Yay!
 Done!

 ## To Do

 ### Fix the encoding

 The encoding isn't well handled yet.
 You'll spot some gibberish(mostly ‘ and ’) once in a while.
 While it won't affect your understanding much, it's quite annoying.

 ## Contribute